react-declarative/react-declarative-docs/docs/concepts/layout-types.md

----
-title: "Layout types: Group, Paper, Tabs, Condition, and more"
+# Layout types: Group, Paper, Tabs, Condition, and more
-description: "Guide to react-declarative layout containers — Group, Paper, Expansion, Tabs, Condition, and custom Layout — with responsive 12-column grid examples."
----

 Layout types are `FieldType` values that act as containers.
 They do not store values themselves; instead, they wrap one or more child fields inside a visual or logical structure.
 You nest child fields in a `fields` array (multiple children) or a `child` property (single child).
 All layout types participate in the same 12-column responsive grid as regular fields, so you can compose arbitrarily complex UIs purely from data.